UniMath/agda-unimath/src/synthetic-homotopy-theory/smash-products-of-pointed-types.lagda.md

 where the map `A ∨* B → A ×* B` is the canonical inclusion `map-wedge-prod-Pointed-Type`.

-Note that although the smash product is called a product, it is not a limit construction.
-It is a quotient of the product, so it's a colimit.
+**Note:** although the smash product is called a product, it is in fact a quotient of the product, so it's a colimit construction.

 ## Definition